Gu-X/Multilayer-Jointly-Evolving-and-Compressing-Fuzzy-Neural-Network/README.txt

 Self-Adaptive Dimensionality Compression for High-Dimensional Data Classification.
 IEEE Transactions on Fuzzy Systems, accepted.
 =========================================================================================
 Please cite the paper above if this code helps.
 Programmed by Xiaowei Gu.
-For any queries about the code, please contact Dr. Xiaowei Gu: xiaowei.gu@surrey.ac.uk
+For any queries about the code, please contact Dr. Xiaowei Gu: xiaowei.gu@surrey.ac.uk Note, the dataset is a subset of MNIST dataset.